apesurd/notes.CFA/Level2/BondRiskPremium.md

 Changing benchmark rates have limited impact on LT rates.

-In the aftermath of 2008 and 2020, central bank bought back t-bonds, and MBS (known as quantitative easing) leading to fall in the LT interest rates as well.
+In the aftermath of 2008 and 2020, central bank bought back [[TBonds]], and MBS (known as quantitative easing) leading to fall in the LT interest rates as well.

 ## Effects of Fiscal Policy
 During recession, central bank tends to keep the interest rate low, but govt would want to stimulate the economy by borrowing by issuing bonds.